 - Exercise.
 Expending your energy leads to better sleep, but do not exercise too close to bed or it can keep you awake.

 Maintaining good sleep hygiene can lead to deeper, more energizing sleep.

-A few tweaks to a person’s daily routine, essential oils, and additional tips outlined above can help you sleep better at night.
-Consistency in your routine and sleep schedule can lead to less tossing and turning and higher quality sleep.
+A few tweaks to your daily bedtime routine may help you sleep better at night.
+Consistency in your routine and sleep schedule can lead to less tossing and turning and higher sleep quality.

 Sometimes, avoiding caffeine and turning off the TV early arent enough.
 If you are struggling to get a good night’s rest and want a natural way to sleep easy, we recommend adding our Recovery Cream to your sleep routine!
 After a lot of research, we found that many of the essential oils that help induce sleep also relieve your pain too!
 We put this cream together with top-notch ingredients designed to reduce your pain & inflammation, relax stiff & sore muscles, reduce stress, and promote restful sleep.

 Many of the essential oils and remedies listed above are ingredients in our Recovery Cream, including:

 Peppermint: May help soothe sore muscles, promote digestive health, improve concentration and alertness, and improve sleep quality.